Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

 To support \emph{diverse rural use cases}, \ara\ features heterogeneous wireless access and x-haul platforms, as shown in Table~\ref{tab:araran-spectrum}.

 Despite the generally sparse spatial distribution of users, the UE spatial density in rural cities and communities as well as during the busy periods of agriculture farms (e.g., the weeks of harvesting season in early fall) can be close to that in suburban or even urban regions.
 Therefore, \araran\ adopts massive MIMO wireless access platforms spanning the low-band, mid-band, and high-band, and they exemplify wireless systems that offer high capacity and large cell radius through beamforming, thus reducing the required spatial density of RAN base stations and the cost of rural wireless.
 Similarly, \arahaul\ leverages diverse long-distance, high-capacity x-haul platforms; it employs the 11\,GHz and 71--86\,GHz x-haul COTS platforms from Aviat Networks, denoted by \aviatmicro\ and \aviatmm\ respectively, and it features the first-of-its-kind long-distance terrestrial free-space optical communications platform \araoptical\ which we develop for \ara\ (see Section~\ref{subsec:araoptical}).
+In addition to the terrestrial x-haul links, \ara\ also features a Low Earth Orbit~(LEO) satellite backhaul link, i.e., \arantn, deployed at Wilson hall with Indoor Unit~(IDU) from Hughes which connects to the OneWeb satellites.
 These \arahaul\ platforms exemplify low-cost, high-capacity middle-mile solutions for rural regions.